-We design our executive compensation programs to attract, retain and motivate talented individuals, and to motivate them to achieve strong financial, operational and strategic performance.
+We design our executive rewards program to attract, retain and motivate talented individuals, and to incentivize them to achieve our business strategy with strong financial, operational and strategic performance.
 In particular:

-- Our goal is to have our compensation package reflect the value of the job in the marketplace.
-To attract and retain a skilled work force, we must remain competitive with the pay of other employers who compete with us for talent. - Our executive compensation programs are designed to support our pay-for-performance philosophy by aligning compensation with executing long-term business strategies and achieving near-term financial targets.
-We base compensation decisions on a combination of the level of job responsibility, individual performance and our company performance.
-Generally, as an individual's level of responsibility increases, so does the amount of compensation that is "at risk" and dependent on achievement of such goals. - We develop and administer our compensation programs to foster the long-term focus required for success in our industry, but we also work to achieve an appropriate balance between short-term and long-term compensation in order to adequately motivate our employees.
+- Our goal for 2012 was to have our total rewards package reflect the value of the job not only in the marketplace but within the organization based on the ability of the executive to drive the success of our business strategy and leverage our future growth.
+In reviewing market data, we looked not only at our peer group data but also at a group of technology-based organizations, recognizing that in order to attract and retain a skilled work force, we must remain competitive with the pay of other employers who compete with us for talent. - · Our executive rewards program is also designed to support our pay-for-performance philosophy by aligning compensation with executing long-term business strategies (LTIP) and achieving near-term financial and operational targets (STIP).
+We base compensation decisions on a combination of the criticality of the position in the achievement of our business strategy, individual performance and corporate performance.
+Generally, as an individual's level of responsibility increases, so does the amount of variable compensation that is at risk and that depends on achievement of such goals. - · We develop and administer our executive rewards program to foster the long-term focus required for success in our industry, but we also work to achieve an appropriate balance between short-term and long-term compensation in order to adequately motivate our executives.

-To this end, the Committee reviews our executive compensation program annually to assess if we are able to attract and retain talented executives, and to ensure that the total compensation paid to our executives, including our Named Executive Officers, is fair, reasonable, competitive and, where appropriate, performance-based.
-The Committee also ensures that our total compensation is linked to our ability to meet our annual financial and non-financial goals, and longer term, to drive strong levels of shareholder return.
+To this end, the Committee reviews our executive total rewards program annually to assess if we are achieving our business strategy and if we are able to attract and retain talented executives, and to ensure that the total compensation paid to our executives, including our Named Executive Officers, is reasonable, competitive and performance-based.
+The Committee also ensures that our total compensation is linked to our ability to meet our annual financial and non-financial goals and, longer term, to drive strong levels of shareholder return.
+Our President & CEO makes recommendations with respect to the awards of the other executive officers, and the Committee determines the actual awards of the executive officers, including the President & CEO.